Gtshivanand/PwC-Switzerland---Power-BI-Job-Simulation/README.md

 ![PwC Logo](https://github.com/Gtshivanand/PwC-Switzerland---Power-BI-Job-Simulation/blob/main/PwC-PricewaterhouseCoopers.jpg)

 This repository contains a comprehensive collection of Power BI projects completed as part of the **PwC Switzerland - Power BI Job Simulation** through [**Forage**](https://www.theforage.com/simulations/pwc-ch/power-bi-cqxg).
 This simulation provides hands-on experience in solving real-world business challenges such as customer retention, call center performance, and diversity & inclusion initiatives using Power BI.

-By completing these tasks, participants develop skills in:
+By participating in this simulation, I developed key competencies in:

-- Data visualization
+- Data visualization and dashboard creation
-- Defining Key Performance Indicators (KPIs)
+- Defining and analyzing Key Performance Indicators (KPIs)
-- Data-driven decision making
+- Data-driven decision-making
-- Power BI dashboard creation
-- Analytical thinking
+- Analytical thinking and storytelling with data

 The simulation is divided into three different very insightful projects:
 1. **Call Center Trends Analysis**: Visualizing customer satisfaction and agent performance.